Scottsdale Pedestrian Accident Lawyers

 If you or a loved one was injured in one of these areas and believe the driver was at fault, reach out to our experienced Scottsdale pedestrian accident attorneys.
 Our legal team is prepared to evaluate your potential case, assess whether driver negligence played a role, and start building a personal injury claim that addresses your needs after the incident.

-Common Injuries in Car Versus Pedestrian Crashes
+Common Injuries Pedestrians Sustain in Motor Vehicle Crashes

 Vehicle-pedestrian collisions often lead to a wide array of injuries due to the lack of protection individuals have when struck by motor vehicles.
 Common pedestrian injuries include: